temporalio/documentation/docs/application-development/foundations.md

 Declaring the `WorflowClient()` creates a new connection to the Temporal service.

-If you omit the connection and just call the `new WorkflowClient()`, you will create a default connection that works locally.
-However, configure your connection and Namespace when [deploying to production](/typescript/security/#encryption-in-transit-with-mtls).
+If you omit the connection and just call the `new WorkflowClient()`, you create a default connection that works locally.
+However, always configure your connection and Namespace when [deploying to production](/typescript/security/#encryption-in-transit-with-mtls).

 The following example, creates a Client, connects to an account, and declares your Namespace.